-Myanmar is the hidden jewel of Asia, cloistered away from the world for the past 50 years, just now rejoining the world stage as it transitions from military dictatorship to democracy.
+Myanmar is the hidden jewel of Asia, cloistered away from the world for almost 50 years, just now rejoining the world stage as it transitions from military dictatorship to democracy.
 When President Thein Sein’s government came to power in 2011, Myanmar launched policy reforms that included anti-corruption, currency exchange rate, taxation, and investment laws.
 However, Myanmar is still recovering from long years of ethnic conflict with many displaced persons in border areas as well as the impact of economic sanctions imposed by the European Union and the United States due to human rights infringement and governance issues.

 With a population of 53 million people, about one quarter of its people live in poverty.
 The economy is driven largely by agriculture (rice production), precious gems and minerals, teakwood, rubber, garment production, and natural gas fields.